engineerwangyd/Verilogstudy/README.md

 # Verilogstudy
- a record for my FPGA and verilog study
+I am a student of the earth ,I build the account number for my FPGA stydy and verilog study